Songtech-0912/songtech-0912.github.io/content/differential-equations/index.md

 ## Systems of linear ODEs

+We will now proceed to discussing _systems_ of linear ODEs.
+The methods of solving systems of linear ODEs come from linear algebra, which studies systems of **linear equations**.
 As a review of solving linear systems, consider the following system of two linear equations:

 {% math() %}
 \begin{align*}